Student-Led Study Groups for Your Large Lecture Courses

-McGraw Will Help You Create Your Own, Student-Led, Study Group For Your STEM Course
+McGraw Will Help You Create Your Own Student-Led, Course-Specific Study Group

 Sign up for McGraw matched study groups.
-Simply enter your information, and we’ll group together students who are in the same classes and provide guidance on how to run effective study groups online.
-Students will be able to collaborate and schedule times for their group to study together via Zoom.
+You must sign in using your Princeton account; simply enter your information*, and we’ll group together students who are in the same classes and provide guidance on how to run effective study groups in-person or online.
+Students will be able to collaborate and schedule times for their group to study together.
+It takes several days to start the study group matching process.
+Look for an email from McGraw and/or your professor announcing when it has started.

-We are helping students to create their own, student-led, study groups in the following courses (which we support with tutoring):
+We are helping students to create their own, student-led, study groups in the following courses (which we support with tutoring) and other large courses (see below):

 This page provides information about setting up and running study groups using Zoom.